grafana/mimir/docs/sources/architecture/query-scheduler.md

 ## Benefits

-The query-scheduler enables infinitely scaling of query-frontends.
+The query-scheduler enables scaling of query-frontends.

 ### Why query-frontend scalability is limited